Textualize/textual/docs/blog/posts/inline-mode.md

 Inline apps in Textual also support mouse input.
 This works in almost the same way as fullscreen apps.
-You write an escape code to enable mouse input then read mouse coordinates from standard input.
+There is an escape code to enable mouse input which sends encoded mouse coordinates to the app via standard input (in much the same way as you would read keys).

 The only real challenge with using the mouse in inline apps is that the mouse coordinates are relative to the top left of the terminal window (*not* the top left of our frame).
 To work around this difference, we need to detect where the cursor is relative to the terminal.